Lady Anne Clifford

 The Great Picture, a huge triptych measuring 8ft 5" high and 16ft 2" wide, commissioned in 1646 by Anne Clifford, attributed to Jan van Belcamp (1610–1653), formerly hanging in Appleby Castle and now displayed in the Abbot Hall Art Gallery in Kendal, Cumbria.
 It depicts Anne as a girl at left and as a mature woman at right.
 The central panel shows her parents and young brothers.
 The painting is replete with significant elements referring to her life and to her succession to her paternal inheritance, gained after a lengthy legal dispute.

 Lady Anne Clifford, Countess of Dorset, Pembroke and Montgomery, suo jure 14th Baroness de Clifford (30 January 1590 – 22 March 1676) was an English peeress.
-In 1605 she inherited her father's ancient barony by writ and became suo jure 14th Baroness de Clifford.
+In 1605 she inherited her father's ancient barony by writ and became suo jure 14th Baroness de Clifford, but for decades after was engaged in legal battles to get the property she saw as her inheritance.
 She was a patron of literature and as evidenced by her diary and many letters was a literary personage in her own right.
 She held the hereditary office of High Sheriff of Westmorland which role she exercised from 1653 to 1676.